Neymar tells court did not participate in Barcelona transfer talks

 Spanish prosecutors are seeking a two-year prison term and a 10 million euro ($9.8 million) fine for Neymar.
 They are also seeking a five-year jail term for Rosell and an 8.4 million euro fine for Barcelona.

-A court document released in July alleges that Barcelona initiated negotiations in 2011 with the player, paying him 40 million euros to ensure his move when his contract with Santos expired in 2014 and thereby preventing other clubs from signing him.
+A court document released in July alleges that Barcelona initiated negotiations on Nov.
+15, 2011, with the player, paying him 40 million euros to ensure his move when his contract with Santos expired in 2014 and thereby preventing other clubs from signing him.

 “Our intention was to prepare a career plan for him in Europe, in which we had in place already established, could learn the language, etc. And knowing his dream to play for Barcelona, we signed that priority agreement with them,” the player's father, Neymar da Silva Santos, told the court.

-None of the defendants who are representatives or former figures at the clubs have yet given their evidence.
-Neymar and his parents had the right not to testify but decided to do so, answering questions only from the prosecutor and from their own layers.
+None of the defendants who are representatives or former figures at the clubs have yet given evidence.
+Neymar and his parents had the right not to testify but decided to do so.

-Real Madrid president Florentino Perez, appearing as a witness via videolink, told the court his club had made offers of 45 million euros in 2011 and 36 million in 2013 to sign Neymar but the player chose to join Barcelona instead.

-Law firm Baker McKenzie, which is defending Neymar, who joined Paris St Germain in 2017, and his family, has said in a statement it will argue that the Spanish courts lack jurisdiction because the transfer involved a Brazilian national in Brazil.

 Neymar's lawyers say that competition rules relate to products and services and do not apply to the transfer market.